 Always apply tea tree oil topically.
-Furthermore, it's best to dilute it with water before applying, so that it doesn't cause any problems or allergies.
+Furthermore, it's best to dilute it with water before applying it so that it doesn't cause any problems or allergies.

 Interestingly, tea tree oil originally comes from Australia.
 This is where it first started to be used thanks to the steam distillation of the leaves from a tree called Melalueca Alternifolia .

 Since then, the Aboriginal Australians always used it to treat a variety of conditions, ranging from skin problems to respiratory problems, colds and allergies.

 Currently, the pharmaceutical and aromatherapy industries use tea tree oil regularly because of its many benefits.
 For instance, it smells good, you can find it in any health store, it’s inexpensive and it also provides excellent results for very common conditions.